Andras Palyi

 2. Szilard Colloquium, Tuesdays 14:30-15:30, lecture hall F 13.

-4. Seminar or the Department of Theoretical Physics, Fridays 10:15-11:15, seminar room of the theory department.
+3. Seminar of the Department of Theoretical Physics, Fridays 10:15-11:15, seminar room of the theory department.